-Rising 2L and 3L students may arrange summer field placements for academic credit with government agencies and non-profit organizations.
+Rising 2L and 3L students may arrange summer field placements for academic credit with government agencies, non-profit organizations, and in judicial chambers.
 Students perform field work and participate in an online faculty-guided course.

 Enrolling in a Summer Field Placement